k3po/k3po/specification/wse/SPEC.md

 For any downstream HTTP response status code other than `200`, the client MUST fail the emulated WebSocket connection.

-For any binary downstream response content type other than `application/octet-stream`, the client MUST fail the emulated WebSocket connection.
+in case of default (binary) create handshake encoding, if the downstream response content type is other than `application/octet-stream`, the client MUST fail the emulated WebSocket connection.
+For other handshake encodings, the client MUST also fail the emulated WebSocket connection if the downstream response content type is unexpected.

 ```
 HTTP/1.1 200 OK